 |Good value given price point and capabilities||Accuracy of locating varies depending on what you are trying to find and depth|

 |Large screen helpful for locating underground cable and pipes||A few purchasers received defective units and refunds were not provided|

 |Three sensitivity levels available||The device has limited power output which may limits its ability to find items deep underground|

 |Auto mode helps find pipe or cable quickly (with less accuracy)|

 Leica 6014157 DD130 Underground Locator Ext Frequency Kit

-This professional Leica underground locator kit is a complex package of everything you need to finding underground utilities with the confidence that you are doing so accurately.
+This professional Leica underground locator kit is a complex package of everything you need to locate underground utilities with the confidence that you are doing so accurately.
 Lecia is a very well trusted brand by professionals (see their brand description above).
-This model is improved over their prior model (the DD120) with more frequencies to increase range and accuracy.
+This model is improved over their prior model (the DD120) with more ground penetrating radar frequencies to increase range and accuracy.

 This kit includes a locator, high powered transmitter and carrying bag.
-It can detect pipes, wires and cables as far down as 33 feet with its various operating modes.
+It can detect pipes, underground wiring and cables as far down as 33 feet with its various operating modes.

 We really like its automatic pinpointing, health checks and alerts – pinpointing means there is no need on your behalf to manually adjust the sensitivity of the locator – which means a child could be trained to use the tool, and alerts can let you know if there is a pipe or cable just below you to avoid damaging a utility – a potentially life saving feature.
 The health check makes sure the tool is working right to avoid false readings, another potential life saving feature.